WahineTech/WahineTech/README.md

 ## Week 3

 ### Progress
 We are enhancing the UI for the main pages.
+We are discussing what issues need to be fixed inorder to contiune on to the verification part of the assignment.

 ### Pending
  * Revise UI clarity
  * Go through pages to check and fix any bugs/issues

+## Roles and Responsibilities

+### Gaila Galano
+  * Work on fixing EsLint errors on assigned pages
+  * Completed:
+    * UI clarity of Landing Page

+### Lana Kawaichi
+  * Work on fixing EsLint errors on assign pages
+  * Completed:
+    * Updating UI for Profile Page

+### Christine Uehara
+  * List of pages that have EsLint issues
+  * Completed:
+    * List of pages that need to be updated
+    * UI design and information for sign-up page